Jonas Gilman Clark: Clark University

 Clark University suffered from financial problems.
-Jonas Clark expressed his disappointment toward the affluent trustees, and to some extent the Worcester community, for not coming forward to support the university to Hall and the trustees, before leaving for Europe in 1891; he warned to reduce expenses if the public didn't give more support to the university.
+Jonas Clark expressed his disappointment toward the affluent trustees, and to some extent the Worcester community, for not coming forward to support the university to Hall and the trustees, before leaving for Europe in 1891; he warned to reduce expenses if the public did not give more support to the university.
 He resigned as treasurer, but remained president of the board of trustees.
-From this point forward, Clark talked with Hall and the board particularly through letters; he also didn't spend much time in Worcester.
+From this point forward, Clark talked with Hall and the board particularly through letters; he also did not spend much time in Worcester.

-The trustees didn't build the undergraduate college, something that Clark wanted, but they continued to appeal to him to financially support the university.
+The trustees did not build the undergraduate college, something that Clark wanted, but they continued to appeal to him to financially support the university.

 In 1892 Clark and multiple trustees held various discussions on how to salvage the remaining assets of Clark University.
 Clark wanted an undergraduate college, but Hall rejected his wish.
 Clark wanted the university to be a traditional undergraduate institution, while Hall wanted it to be a graduate institution.
 Hall and the trustees wanted to keep Clark happy until his death; after Clark's death they could use his money according to their wishes.

 Clark gave money to the university for the academic year 1892-93, but gave no more financial support to the university from this point forward.
 He realized that Hall and the trustees would not start the undergraduate college.
 His will, drafted in New York City, was kept secret from Hall and the trustees.

 Clark died on May 23, 1900, at his home in Worcester.
 After his death, when the conditions of his will became known, the trustees discovered that they would have to establish an undergraduate college or else they would lose the remainder of Clark's fortune.
 The college was established, and it merged with the university in 1920 after Hall's retirement.